etkaar/nftm/README.md

 ## 2.0 Compiling

 nftables is the default firewall in Debian 11 Bullseye and already used as backend in Debian 10 Buster, so you don't need to compile it.
-Nonetheless, in case you want to compile it to the newest available version, you can use following script (tested on Debian 11 Bullseye):
+Nonetheless, in case you want to compile it to the newest available version, you can use following commands (tested on Debian 11 Bullseye):

 ```
 apt install git autoconf autogen libtool make pkg-config